LRYMND/v-link/README.md

  ![ICM_CONNECTOR_IMAGE](repo/media/icm_connector.png?raw=true "LIN Connector")

-Connect RX, TX and CS from the MCP2004 to LIN_RX_PIN, LIN_TX_PIN and CS_PIN respectively.
+Connect RX, TX and CS from the MCP2004 to LIN_RX_PIN, LIN_TX_PIN and CS_PIN, respectively.
 After testing, it turned out that it was not necessary to connect the Fault pin to the Arduino.
 In Laurynas' volvo_linbus repo, this fault pin is connected in the scheme but there is a typo in the code, so it's not used.

 ### > RTI folding mechanism